joaopfonseca/PhD-Thesis/README.md

-# PhD-Thesis
-My PhD Thesis - Preprocessing methods for Supervised Learning and Land Use/Land Cover Classification
+# Preprocessing methods for Supervised Learning and Land Use/Land Cover Classification

+This repo contains the figures, tables and LaTeX source code of my PhD Thesis.
+In addition, the LaTeX presentation will also be made available.